spacetelescope/style-guides/guides/python-testing.md

 There are benefits to both packages and one of them should be setup in each repository to quantify the test code coverage and to encourage writing test code.
+At this time, Codecov is the recommended service over Coveralls.
 There appear to be several benefits to using Codecov (over Coveralls) including a cleaner method to automatically report test-code coverage test on a PR within GitHub.
 So, it is encouraged that each STScI repository include Codecov coverage tests as part of the automated CI in Travis or Jenkins.